CLI

 npx neurodock init --client claude-desktop --profile minimal --dry-runneurodock install-all

 Section titled “neurodock install-all”npx neurodock install-allThe one-command first-time install.
-Detects whether uv is on PATH (preferred) and falls back to python -m pip, installs the six Python MCP servers (neurodock-mcp-chronometric, neurodock-mcp-cognitive-graph, neurodock-mcp-task-fractionator, neurodock-mcp-translation, neurodock-mcp-guardrail, neurodock-evals), verifies each entrypoint with <command> --help, and then runs neurodock init to wire MCP clients.
-Collapses six pip install lines plus an init into one.
+Detects whether uv is on PATH (preferred) and falls back to python -m pip, installs the six Python MCP servers (neurodock-mcp-chronometric, neurodock-mcp-cognitive-graph, neurodock-mcp-task-fractionator, neurodock-mcp-translation, neurodock-mcp-guardrail, neurodock-evals), verifies each entrypoint with <command> --help, runs neurodock init to wire MCP clients, registers the optional native-messaging host, and installs the per-neurotype skills into ~/.claude/skills.
+Collapses six pip install lines plus init, host registration, and skill install into one.

 | Flag | Default | Meaning |